gradle/gradle/design-docs/dependency-management-for-jvm-components.md

         }
     }

+## Feature: Build author declares the target JVM for a Java library

+For example:

+    apply plugin: 'new-java'

+    libraries {
+        myLib {
+            runsOn platforms.java7
+        }
+    }

+This declares that the bytecode for the binary should be generated for Java 7, and should be compiled against the Java 7 API.
+Assume that the source also uses Java 7 language features.

+When a library `a` depends on another library `b`, assert that the target JVM for `b` is compatible with the target JVM for `a` - that is
+JVM for `a` is same or newer thatn the JVM for `b`.

+The target JVM for a legacy Java library is the lowest of `sourceCompatibility` and `targetCompatibility`.

+### Open issues

+- Sync up with native components.

-## Feature: Build author declares the target platform for a Java library
+## Feature: Build author declares a custom target platform for a Java library

 For example: